jparanada/comeonux-com/content/blog/2021-09-29-it8-considered-harmful/index.md

 The catch is that we're scanning trading cards, not photo paper.
 So we would like to do the same `profcheck` exercise, only this time with a ti3 file that contains RGB values *from card scans*, and Lab values *from physical cards*.
-Unfortunately we don't have a large piece of Pokémon card stock circa 2004 handy with the IT8 chart printed on it ( at least, I don't—if you've got one, let me know :D).
+Unfortunately we don't have a large piece of Pokémon card stock circa 2004 handy with the IT8 chart printed on it (at least, I don't—if you've got one, let me know 😃).
 If we did, we'd be able to scan it and have `scanin` quickly determine the RGB values of 288 different color patches.

 Since we don't have a target, this means we'll have to go the hard way and create a ti3 file ourselves.